aajonusnet/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: You got a fungus on your toenail?

 A: Yep, it'll help that.
 Well, as I said in the book, you put honey on a fungus, and it'll smother the fungus.
 I always put the saliva with it, because the saliva helps.
-You have Tylen in your saliva.
-Tylen helps utilize the honey.
+You have ptyalin in your saliva.
+Ptyalin helps utilize the honey.
 If you use water, it neutralizes the honey, and it won't work.

 Q: No, what I'm saying is that...